mikesips/explainable_ai/README.md

 ## 📄 License

+**GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007**

+`visa` is free software: you may redistribute and/or modify it under the terms of the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](), as published by the Free Software Foundation.
+© 2025 Noel Kronenberg, Aodi Chen, Fabian Henning

+This software is distributed in the hope that it will be useful, **but WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.

+A copy of the GNU GENERAL PUBLIC LICENSE should be included in this repository.

 **EUROPEAN UNION PUBLIC LICENCE v.
 1.2**
 © 2025 Helmholtz Centre Geosciences, Potsdam, Germany

-`explainable_ai_2025` is free software: you may redistribute and/or modify it under the terms of the [EUROPEAN UNION PUBLIC LICENCE v.
+`explainable_ai_2025` installation scripts are free software: you may redistribute and/or modify it under the terms of the [EUROPEAN UNION PUBLIC LICENCE v.
 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12), as published by the European Union (2007, 2016).

 This software is distributed in the hope that it will be useful, **but WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.